rahulahirwar1604/Project2-HCL-GUVI/README.md

 A Streamlit web app that extracts skills from resumes (PDF/TXT) and compares them with job-required skills.
 It highlights matched skills, missing skills, and calculates match percentage — making hiring easier and faster.

-The project is built with a modular OOP design, making it easy to debug, extend, and maintain.

 ⸻
 ## 📂 Project Structure